 This is invaluable knowledge that can help you improve your website one iteration after the other.

 Below, we are going to show you the main methods that will come in handy on your CRO journey.
-Session Replay is one of those tools that can bring a lot of value to your online business if used the right way.
+Session recordings is one of those tools that can bring a lot of value to your online business if used the right way.
 On top of that, it is not even hard to use it.

 The hard part is to ask the right questions before you take a look at any of your session recordings.
 Then, if you look closely enough, the answer will be right in front of your eyes.